 Notable burials include John F. Kennedy, his grave marked by an "eternal flame," and the Tomb of the Unknown Soldier.
 This is a symbolic resting place for deceased soldiers whose remains have not yet been identified.

 Joining a tour is a convenient way to visit Arlington National Cemetery and other attractions.
 The tour Private DC Trip From New York is widely acclaimed and has an average rating of five stars.
 Additionally, Guided Walking Tour of Arlington National Cemetery With Changing of the Guards is very popular with all visitors.

 The United States Holocaust Memorial Museum

 Adjacent to the National Mall, this emotional museum provides a compelling interpretation of Holocaust history.

-With over 1.5 million visitors annually, the Museum’s interactive collection contains more than 12,500 artifacts.
-These include replicas of the train boxcars used to transport Jews as well as Nazi propaganda and the personal belongs of the dead.
+With over 1.5 million visitors annually, the museum's interactive collection contains more than 12,500 artifacts.
+These include replicas of the train boxcars used to transport Jews as well as Nazi propaganda and the personal belongings of victims.

 The Museum's "Hall of Remembrance" is a somber memorial to the victims of the Holocaust, with guests lighting candles, visiting the eternal flame, or chanting out the names of the dead.

 If you are looking for a planning-free way to explore, these well-rated tours explore the United States Holocaust Memorial Museum.

 Called the "Nation's Attic," the Smithsonian spans over 19 museums, 21 libraries, nine research centers, and a zoo!
 Its collection contains more than 150 million items, and entry to any of the institution's galleries is free.